puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 #### Optional Configuration

 The RSAN Class assumes the RSAN server will mount the shared partitions using the IP address Source designated by the "ipaddress" fact.
-In any deployment should this assertion not be true, it is nessary to set the following parameter to the source IP address of the RSAN Host:
+In any deployment should this assertion not be true, it is necessary to set the following parameter to the source IP address of the RSAN Host:

 In Hiera